sherbondy/s-system/README.md

 My goal is to create the most comprehensive client-side L-system implementation available, without sacrificing API clarity.
 I also intend for the system to be genuinely interactive, explorable, and self-documenting.
 This will take some time.

-The current version is a hastily-assembled port of Scott Lowe's [l-system-fun](http://www.scottlowe.eu/blog/2012/03/04/l-system-axial-trees-with-clojure/) project.
-I've written a tiny subset of the requisite 2D drawing code, but intend to make a faithful port of Quil to ClojureScript.
+The current version is a hastily-assembled copy of Scott Lowe's [l-system-fun](http://www.scottlowe.eu/blog/2012/03/04/l-system-axial-trees-with-clojure/) project.
+I've written a tiny subset of the requisite 2D drawing code, but intend to make a bona-fide port of Quil to ClojureScript.
 It should be relatively straightforward since Processing.js is a pretty faithful recreation of its JVM sister.
 I may even be able to fork and dalap-ify Quil.
 We'll see.
 Another possibility is sticking with the Canvas API and implementing not-quite-quil.

 ## Obvious Next Steps